 The event witnessed a huge participation from both UG and PG students.
 We received some incredibly beautiful entries from participants, in accordance with the theme.
 People poured their hearts out on blank sheets of paper and the results were some magical drawings and paintings.

-Wellness centre IIT Roorkee organized an online essay writing competition for all first yearites with the theme of
+Wellness center IIT Roorkee organized an online essay writing competition for all first yearites with the theme of 'Veni, Vidi, Aage Dekho kya !' which literally translates to 'I came, I saw, let's see what happens next'.

 We received some beautifully written entries of essays based on this theme.